Hands-on Gear Review

-The Goose Hood is the best down hood we've tested for backpacking.
+The Goose Hood is the best down hood we've tested for three-season backpacking.
 It weighs a mere 1.4 ounces on our scale, is filled with 900-fill down, and is made with one of the best lightweight fabrics available.
 Two key features set this hood apart from others we've tested: the drawcord at the face, which seals our cold air and the hang loops that can secure the hood under a sleeping bag's neck closure.
 We recommend this hood to anyone that sleeps cold or wants to take a hood-less sleeping bag into below freezing conditions.

 Compare top rated competitors side-by-side >

 Down hoods are like the ultimate balaclava except warmer, softer, and lighter.
 Our testers generally use them with hood-less sleeping bags when the temperatures drop around or below freezing.
 You can also wear it while walking or climbing in cold conditions.
 Down hoods are also a lightweight way to increase the warmth of sleeping bags with poorly designed hoods.
 We bring them with us while testing bags in case one has a terrible hood and we get really cold.